 6.22.2 Avoidance mechanisms for language users

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
-They can
+They can:

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.22.5.

 Ensure that it is not logically possible to reach a reference to a variable before it is assigned to avoid the occurrence of a runtime error.